This project is hosted at

 e.g.: I, momentarily, though about adding temporary relationships (ie building a daorelationship object on the fly) but getting right wasn't easy and it would fail often.
 As relationships in the DAO do not affect the database at all, it is simpler to use the generator.

-PS: Feel free to do whatever you want with the earlier version.
+PS: Feel free to do whatever you want with the earlier version, if you can find it.
 If you see missing functionality in version 10 from version 9 or if you have an idea

 send it to me through the Source Forge feedback pages.